Feedback

 Keep in mind, if you’ve earned a pension under a participating employer’s prior plan, different early retirement eligibility rules and reductions may apply to the pension benefits earned for service under that plan.

-You can retire with an early unreduced pension as early as age 60 if your age plus your eligibility service equal at least 80 points.
 For example, if you were 62, you would need at least 18 years of eligibility service to qualify for an early unreduced pension (62 + 18 = 80 points).
-Because of the stipulation that you must be at least age 60 to retire early, a member aged 58 with 22 years of eligible service would not qualify for an early unreduced pension.
+A member aged 58 with 22 years of eligible service would not qualify for an early unreduced pension as they have not reached age 60.

 Your pension does not begin until we receive the necessary documentation and your notice that you wish to start your pension.